-3.4 Vehicle Operation
+3.3 Vehicle Operation

-The Renewal Corporation employees each have a responsibility to not only protect themselves when on the road but also to protect those around us.
-The Renewal Corporation employees who are required to drive a company car, rental car, or a privately owned vehicle while on company business will be expected to consistently apply and follow all the procedures below.
+The Renewal Corporation's employees, and each Contractor's employees, have a responsibility to not only protect themselves when on the road but also to protect others.
+Each such employee who is required to drive a company car, rental car, or a privately owned vehicle for the purpose of Project Implementation Work will apply and follow the requirements below.

-- Obey traffic laws such as adherence to posted speed limits or other signage, use of turn signals, etc. - All employees are expected to avoid confrontational or offensive behavior while driving. - All employees are expected to wear seat belts at all time while in a moving vehicle being used for company business, whether they are the driver or a passenger. - Employees must have a valid operator's license for the type of vehicle they are operating. - Use of handheld cell phones, smart phones, or hands-free technology, whether personal or business-owned, to make calls while behind the steering wheel of an operating vehicle being used on company business is strictly prohibited.
+- Obey traffic laws such as adherence to posted speed limits or other signage, use of turn signals, etc. - All employees are expected to avoid confrontational or offensive behavior while driving. - All employees are expected to always wear seat belts while in a moving vehicle being used for company business, whether they are the driver or a passenger. - Employees must have a valid operator's license for the type of vehicle they are operating. - Use of handheld cell phones, smart phones, or hands-free technology, whether personal or business-owned, to make calls while behind the steering wheel of an operating vehicle being used on company business is strictly prohibited.
 If a call must be made, find the nearest safe place to pull over and make the call. - Texting is strictly prohibited while driving. - The use of hands-free technology is strongly discouraged, but if there is an unusual incoming call, please politely hang up, finish driving, and call the person back.
 In unusual or emergency circumstances, ask the caller to wait while you find the nearest safe place to pull over and complete the call.
 If you are unable to pull over safely, you must tell the caller that you will call back when it is safe to do so and hang up. - Engaging in other distracting activities including, but not limited to, eating, putting on makeup, reading or changing radio stations or music, is also strongly discouraged while driving, even when in slow-moving traffic. - Use of alcohol, drugs, or other substances, including certain over-the-counter cold or allergy medications that in any way impair driving ability, is prohibited. - Transportation of alcohol and drugs in vehicles being used on company business is prohibited. - Do not operate a vehicle if you are drowsy or fatigued.
-Do not drive significantly beyond your normal working hours. - Employees should never allow anyone to ride in any part of the vehicle not specifically intended for passenger use and/or in any seat that does not include a working seat belt. - Employees who drive commercial vehicles or who are otherwise subject to separate rules and regulations such as those dictated by state or federal law are also expected to adhere to all policies and regulations associated with the appropriate law or regulation that applies. - A fire extinguisher is to be mounted in each Renewal Corporation or contractor vehicle. - A first-aid kit is to be installed in every Renewal Corporation or contractor vehicle. - An accident reporting kit is to be installed in each Renewal Corporation or contractor vehicle.
+Do not drive significantly beyond your normal working hours. - Employees should never allow anyone to ride in any part of the vehicle not specifically intended for passenger use and/or in any seat that does not include a working seat belt. - Employees who drive commercial vehicles or who are otherwise subject to separate rules and regulations such as those dictated by state or federal law are also expected to adhere to all policies and regulations associated with the appropriate law or regulation that applies.

+- A fire extinguisher is to be mounted in each Contractor vehicle. - A first-aid kit is to be installed in every Contractor vehicle. - An accident reporting kit is to be installed in each Contractor vehicle.